The Ultimate Low Cost North West Arkansas Travel Guide

 In addition to boat rentals, many of the larger waterways also have canoe trips or tube rentals.

-A day boating and swimming in the lake was the perfect thing to round out the vacation.
+A day of boating and swimming in the lake was the perfect thing to round out the vacation.

 Day Five: Ozark Geology